-We have established a Code of Ethics and Business Conduct as of April 14, 2020, which sets out the standards of behavior that apply to every aspect of our dealings and relationships, both within and outside the company.
+We have established a Code of Ethics and Business Conduct as of April 12, 2020, which sets out the standards of behavior that apply to every aspect of our dealings and relationships, both within and outside the company.
 The following standards of behavior apply to all directors, executive officers and employees of the company:

-- comply with all laws that govern us and our operations; - · act honestly and with integrity and fairness in all dealings with others and each other; - avoid or manage conflicts of interest; - · use our assets responsibly and in the best interests of the company; and - be responsible and accountable for our actions.
+- comply with all laws that govern us and our operations; - act honestly and with integrity and fairness in all dealings with others and each other; - · avoid or manage conflicts of interest; - · use our assets responsibly and in the best interests of the company; and - be responsible and accountable for our actions.

 The Code of Ethics and Business Conduct is available on our website at www.benitec.com.
-Any amendments made to the Code of Ethics and Business Conduct will also be available on our website, within four business days of any such amendment.